Großheubach: Abendanz’sches Haus

 The Abendanz’sches Haus is a timber-frame house in Großheubach core built around 1600.
 Over the centuries, several conversions to the building were undertaken.
 After the restorations done between 1987 and 1990, the timber framing was exposed and the original façade was reconstructed.
 The house served as a dwelling for, among others, the wine merchant Johann Simon Abendanz and the last abbot of the Amorbach Abbey.

-Engelberg Abbey
+Engelberg Friary

 The Franciscan Kloster Engelberg with its well-known pilgrimage church was founded about 1300.
-The building, built in 1630 for the Order of Friars Minor Capuchin, was on King Ludwig I's orders turned over to the Bavarian Franciscans, who still run the abbey today.
-The Engelberg, the hill on which the monastery stands, which is 250 m above sea level, can be reached over the 612 so-called Engelstaffeln (roughly, "Angel's Steps") made out of bunter.
+The building, built in 1630 for the Order of Friars Minor Capuchin, was on King Ludwig I's orders turned over to the Bavarian Franciscans, who still run the friary today.
+The Engelberg, the hill on which the friary stands, which is 250 m above sea level, can be reached over the 612 so-called Engelstaffeln (roughly, "Angel's Steps") made out of bunter.